ValDelch/TheNoiseMustFlow/README.md

 ### 🌐 Educational Material
 - [ ] High-level explanation in README
 - [ ] Notebooks: DDPM math & intuition
-- [ ] Tutorials: build your own DDPM from scratch
+- [ ] Tutorials: build and train your own DDPM from scratch

 ---